josiasbudaydeveloper/josiasbudaydeveloper/README.md

 ## Full-Stack Mobile Software Engineer (Next.js and React Native)

 ## About me:
-As a software developer, I specialize in creating simple, comprehensive, and efficient solutions using modern technologies.
+As a Full-Stack Mobile Software Engineer, I specialize in creating simple, comprehensive, and efficient solutions using modern technologies.
 My focus is on the Node.js and React.js ecosystems, which allows me to build high-quality, scalable, and secure applications with minimal effort.

 Currently, I'm leveraging my expertise to develop cross-platform applications with React Native.
 This enables me to deliver a consistent experience across Android, iOS, and the web from a single codebase.